Influence and legacy of Swami Vivekananda: Influence on notable Indian people

+During his journey from Japan to Canada on the ship Empress in 1893, Vivekananda met Jamsetji Tata and discussed with him the necessity of establishing a world-class scientific Institution in India.
+Consequently, Tata established the Indian Institute of Science, which gradually became one of the best-known research universities in India.

-Indian independence activist Subhas Chandra Bose considered Vivekananda as his spiritual teacher.
-He called Vivekananda a "full-blooded masculine personality – and a fighter to the core of being".
-Bose told, under the "sacred influence" of Ramakrishna and Vivekananda his own life got awakened.
+Indian independence activist Subhas Chandra Bose called Vivekananda a "full-blooded masculine personality – and a fighter to the core of his being".
+Bose said that under the "sacred influence" of Ramakrishna and Vivekananda his own life was awakened.

-Jawaharlal Nehru India's first Prime Minister was also very much inspired by Vivekananda.
-Nehru was influenced a great deal by the modern outlook of Vivekananda’s teachings since they blended science and spirituality.
+Jawaharlal Nehru, the first Prime Minister of Independent India, praised Vivekananda's personality and dignity and said that his heart carried fire: "it was no empty talk he was indulging in.
+He was putting his heart and soul into the words he uttered."
+Nehru also spoke of the influence Vivekananda had on his generation, particularly through his modern outlook that blended science and spirituality.

-Vinoba Bhave praised Vivekananda's contribution to make Indians' conscious of their strength and said that he showed them their shortcomings and defects and taught them to overcome these.
-He further mentioned that at the time of Vivekananda people of India were shrouded in tamas, ignorance and unwisdom, and failed to distinguish between weakness and non-attachment and peace.
-In such a situation Vivekananda brought new light, and he taught "The same Soul resides in each and all" and suggested to serve mankind considering them manifestations of God daridranarayan (meaning: "poverty stricken god").
+Vinoba Bhave honoured Vivekananda for seeking to make Indians conscious of their strength during a time of widespread poverty and oppression, and for exhorting them to overcome their weaknesses.
+According to Bhave, the people of India were shrouded in tamas, ignorance and unwisdom, and unable to distinguish between weakness and non-attachment and peace.
+In this situation Vivekananda brought new light, emphatically teaching that "the same Soul resides in each and all", and that mankind could be served by remembering this.

-According to Indian independence activist and social worker C. Rajagopalachari who became the first Indian Governor General of India, Vivekananda saved Hinduism and India.
-He stated that we owe everything to Vivekananda.
-The first vice-president and the second President of independent India Sarvepalli Radhakrishnan said that Vivekananda's was born in a "critical period" when the nation and her people were collapsing in "despair, frustration and hopelessness" and in such circumstances Vivekananda's teachings gave them new hope and taught them to rely on spiritual resources.
-Indian historian Ramesh Chandra Majumdar told, Vivekananda preached the best parts of Hinduism and Indian spirituality to the world.
-According to Majumdar's studies, Vivekananda's ideals added spiritual basis in the Indian nationalism.
-Majumdar also noted, though Vivekananda was an ascetic, his patriotism was remarkable.
-He said:
+According to Indian independence activist and social worker C. Rajagopalachari, who became the first Indian Governor General of India, Vivekananda saved Hinduism and India.
+Sarvepalli Radhakrishnan, the first vice-president and the second President of independent India, said that Vivekananda was born in a "critical period" when the nation and her people were collapsing in "despair, frustration and hopelessness".
+Vivekananda's teachings gave the people new hope and taught them to rely on spiritual resources.

+According to Indian historian Ramesh Chandra Majumdar, Vivekananda preached the best parts of Hinduism and Indian spirituality to the world.
+At home, his ideals added a spiritual basis to Indian nationalism.
+Majumdar noted:

 Though an ascetic, Vivekananda was a patriot of patriots.
-The thought of restoring the prehistoric glory of India by resuscitating among her people the spiritual vitality which was dormant, but not dead, was always the uppermost though in his mind...
+The thought of restoring the prehistoric glory of India by resuscitating among her people the spiritual vitality which was dormant, but not dead, was always the uppermost thought in his mind...